JeffersonLab/clara-tests/acceptance/README.md

-# Clara Acceptance Tests
+# CLARA Acceptance Tests

-Test Clara messaging using a local mini cloud of virtual machines.
+Test CLARA messaging using a local mini cloud of virtual machines.

 ## Dependencies